znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 ### One-hot encoding
 The remaining categorical features can be processed via one-hot encoding.
-This means that we sill split the original column into as many separate columns as there are unique values.
+This means that we will split the original column into as many separate columns as there are unique values.
 For example, the recorded values for the `gender` variable are: female, male, and other.
 Hence, we will have 3 new columns: `gender_female`, `gender_male`, and `gender_other`.
 Each of these new variables will be coded TRUE or FALSE according to the original value in `gender`, so every row can only have one TRUE value across the 3 new derived variables.
 We repeat this process for every categorical variable.
 You can use the `get_dummies()` method inside a function to one-hot encode all eligible features in one go, as shown below.

 ```python